muccg/yabi/readme.txt

     http://www.rabbitmq.com/install-rpm.html

-To install the dependencies on Ubuntu (tested on 13.4):
+To install the dependencies on Ubuntu (tested on 14.04):

   o Python is installed by default.

+  o Build chain:

+    $ sudo apt-get install build-essential

+  o For uwsgi dependencies:

+    $ sudo apt-get install libpcre3 libpcre3-dev

   o For all the other dependencies but RabbitMQ: